canonical/charmed-5g/docs/tutorials/getting_started.md

 The output should be `http://core-nms.mynetwork.com/`.
 Navigate to this address in your browser.

-## 6. Configure the 5G core network
+## 6. Configure the 5G core network through the Network Management System

-Create a network slice with the following attributes:
+In the Network Management System (NMS), create a device group with the following attributes:

 - Name: `default`
 - MCC: `208`
 - MNC: `93`
 - UPF: `upf-external.core.svc.cluster.local:8805`
 - gNodeB: `core-gnbsim-gnbsim`

-You should see the network slice created in the NMS UI:
+You should see the following network slice created:

 ```{image} ../images/nms_network_slice.png
 :alt: NMS Network Slice